cfjedimaster/raymondcamdendotcom/content/post/2017/10/18/building-your-first-serverless-composition-with-ibm-cloud-functions.md

 And the Code view is simply my file.

-Another change that my confuse you are sessions.
+Another change that may confuse you are sessions.
 Instead of an activation, invoking a Composer app creates a session.
 So you can use `fsh session list` to see your recent tests.
 Or my favorite, grab the last one with: `fsh session get --last`.

 ![Screen shot](https://static.raymondcamden.com/images/2017/10/fsh3.jpg)